SharpConsoleUI Rendering Pipeline

 • Idle frame: 0 console I/O operations

-• Full redraw: All lines (only on resize/theme change)
+• Full redraw: All lines, Line mode (only on resize/theme change)

 3. Occlusion Culling